kstenerud/bonjson/bonjson.md

 Any format that includes unbounded length fields is by definition open to abuse.
 BONJSON decoders **MUST** provide ways to protect against this.
 For example:

  * User-configurable maximum byte lengths for [big numbers](#big-number) (with sane defaults).
- * Sanity check: Does the length field contain a value greater than the total document length (if known)?
+ * Sanity check: Does the length field contain a value greater than the remaining document length (if known)?

 Convenience Considerations
 --------------------------

 Decoders **SHOULD** offer an option to allow for partial data to be recovered (along with an error condition) when decoding fails partway through.

 This would involve discarding any partially decoded value (and its associated member name - if any), and then artificially terminating all open arrays and objects to produce a well-formed tree.